 LONDON, United Kingdom | ST, GALLEN, Switzerland – March 31, 2021

 The world—in particular low- and middle-income countries—are counting on India for their COVID-19 vaccine supplies.
-The Serum Institute of India (SII) alone is committed to delivering 1.1 billion doses to approximately 100 countries.
-By 5 March 2021, according to an official spokesperson, a total of 47 countries had already received Indian-made vaccines.
+The Serum Institute of India (SII) is committed to delivering 1.1 billion doses to approximately 100 countries.
+By 5 March 2021, to an official spokesperson, a total of 47 countries had already received Indian-made vaccines.

 Since the start of March there has been a surge in new COVID-19 infections in India and this has probably caused a rethink in New Delhi.
-From then on official records show a collapse in COVID-19 vaccine exports (see Figure 1).
-On 25 March 2021 GAVI announced delays in supplies from the SII.
+From then on official show a collapse in COVID-19 vaccine exports (see Figure 1).
+On 25 March 2021 GAVI delays in supplies from the SII.
 The delivery shortfall was estimated to be 40 million doses in March.
 Doubts were cast over further shipments of up to 50 million doses in April.
 On no less than four occasions have Indian officials linked statements about vaccine exports to prioritising domestic inoculation (details upon request).
 Like other nations curbing shipments, India has no formal export ban.

 Halting India’s vaccine exports disrupts inoculation plans around the world.
 No one knows for sure how long vaccines shipments will be stopped, the Indian government has provided no guidance.
 Given exports have been halted once, what prevents them from being halted again?